-Command - the centrality of command in a senior officer's perspective.
+Command - The centrality of command in a senior officer's perspective.
 Command is a basic form of behavior in which an officer/official realizes the mission at hand by utilizing people allocated to them.
-Command will always exist among the tension between caring and relating to people and the determination to achieve the goal, which occasionally could endanger subordinates.
+Command will always create tensions between caring and relating to people, and the determination to achieve the goal which potentially could endanger subordinates.

-Learning - the motivation and courage to change, based on understanding, curiosity and personal openness.
+Learning - The motivation and courage to change based on understanding, curiosity and personal openness.
 Learning is a change in behavior stemming from the acquisition of new knowledge.
 A person who does not change does not learn, and an organization that does not learn is destined to become extinct.

-Academic Openness - despite the military environment.
-This tension is the main anomaly of a military academy.
+Academic Freedom - Despite the military environment, this tension is the main anomaly of a military academy.
 An academy demands there be no borders, freedom of research and complete openness, while military culture is completely different.
 It demands discipline, hierarchy and a behavioral code that restricts the individual.
 In the Colleges, we search for the proper balance to facilitate learning.
 This obligates us to prefer openness, promote freedom of thought, research and expression - but not as an excuse for anarchy.

-Partnership and Camaraderie - among the faculty and students.
-Creating academic openness requires openness between faculty and students.
+Partnership and Camaraderie - among the faculty and participants.
+Creating academic freedom requires openness between faculty and participants.
 Since these are courses for officers, the requirement of camaraderie is legitimate and does not endanger the routine activities requiring military hierarchy.

-Instructional Thoroughness and Quality - instructional processes are processes of dismemberment and reassembly of the graduate's behavioral situations.
+Instructional Thoroughness and Quality - Instructional processes are processes of dismemberment and reassembly of the graduate's behavioral situations.
 In light of these understandings, detailed definitions have been created, and specific educational processes and teaching methods have been produced.
-These processes are effective for writing lesson plans, exercises, hands-on scenarios, etc. Due to these required preparations, the instructors are expected to thoroughly prepare themselves by reading, deepening their own knowledge, and be will prepared for the meeting with students.
+These processes are effective for writing lesson plans, exercises, hands-on scenarios, etc. Due to these required preparations, the instructors are expected to thoroughly prepare themselves by reading, deepening their own knowledge, and be will prepared for the meeting with participants.

-Human Dignity - as a central component of the IDF's code of ethics, the term is the basis of instruction at the INDC.
+Human Dignity - As a central component of the IDF's code of ethics, the term is the basis of instruction at the INDC.
 We are dealing with people!
 Those involved with instruction must want to help others, they must get satisfaction from helping others improve and advance while receiving no personal benefit.
-Therefore, the instructor must understand human nature and respect the students.
+Therefore, the instructor must understand human nature and respect the participants.

-Striving for Victory - by optimally fulfilling the mission in an unexpected way.
-As mentioned above, the commander deals with the tension between the mission and people.
+Striving for Victory - By optimally fulfilling the mission in an unexpected way as mentioned above the commander deals with the tension between the mission and people.
 The mission is of utmost importance, but the very existence of a mission does not ensure victory.
 Victory will be achieved when the mission is fulfilled while addressing the following: at a low cost, in a shortest possible time, and fundamentally changing reality through the method of fulfilling the mission.
 If a mission is fulfilled, but in a haphazard way, at a high cost and with ambiguous results - victory is not achieved.

-Discipline and Ethics among Senior Officers - at the end of the day, we are a military unit training officers to command military units.
+Discipline and Ethics Among Senior Officers - At the end of the day, we are a military unit training officers to command military units.
 Therefore, we are obligated serve as an example of excellence of a military unit.
 Ethics of senior officials is also the graduates own self-discipline.
 The self-learning of appropriate behavior that respects the organization and the graduate's own stature, is one of the goals of the training.
 The aesthetics of a senior officer includes extensive values of politeness, modesty, respect and pride of the unit, determination and taking a stand.